radek-sprta/mariner/docs/use.md

 The command takes two positional arguments, to adjust the settings - key and value:

 `mariner config default_tracker linuxtracker`

+## Details
+Shows the details of chosen torrent, such as upload date and number of seeds and leeches.
+Give it torrent ID as argument:

+`mariner details 10`

 ## Download
 Downloads torrents with given IDs to the download folder (default: ~/Downloads).
 You can download multiple torrent files at once: